ibomash/LittleMoments/README.md

 ### Shortcuts

-- Add support for shortcut actions to start a meditation without a duration or with a pre-specified duration
+- Add support for shortcut actions to start a meditation without a duration or with a pre-specified

+## Credits

+- The initial alpha app icon is from DALL-E. I think it would be great to commission a human artist for a final app icon.
+- I used ChatGPT Pro to help create this (given no prior experience with Swift and SwiftUI).